mickeydeez/GlitterBot/README.md

  - `pip install pyyaml tweepy # the rest should be built in`
  - Copy config.yml.sample to config.yml and edit fields to your needs
  - To see available arguments run `python glitterboy.py`
+ - In daemon mode you can trigger a dump of your user stats by sending the process a SIGUSR1

 *NOTE: Works well with screen.
 Have screen append to logfile and detach from the process*